 The whole day was beginning as happily as it had ended the night before in my living room.

-Later that evening when my girls were gone, I was left with just enough shredded chipotle chicken to build a sandwich with broiled sharp cheddar on top.
-And it was just as delicious as I remembered.
+Later that night when my girls were gone, I had just enough shredded chipotle chicken left over to make a sandwich with broiled sharp cheddar on top :)